WINNER2028/Dual-of-cognition/README.md

-Sure, I'll outline the process of creating the "Dual of Cognition" memory game using JavaScript, CSS, and HTML:
+ # The process of creating the "Dual of Cognition" memory game using JavaScript, CSS, and HTML:

 1. **Game Structure and Setup**:
    - Create an HTML file for the game layout.